 Debra Zanewich (dzanewich@edc.ca).
-This position will be up for nominations for 2007-2008.
+This position will be up for nomination this year.

 3.15 Section: Environmental Law, Policies & Practice

 This section changed its scope in 2006.
 It developed from the section Environmental Law, Policies and Practice into a section that addresses these aspects of Impact Assessment in the broadest sense of the word.